matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 The Foundation maintains the Matrix Specification, which formalises the behaviour expected from the various software components of the Matrix ecosystem.
-We believe it’s important for both individuals using the protocol - and organisations building products on top of it - to be part of the decision process when it comes to shaping the evolution and functionalities of Matrix.
+We believe it’s important for both individuals using the protocol - and organisations building products on top of it - to be part of the decision-making process when it comes to shaping the evolution and functionalities of Matrix.
 So we have designed membership tiers catering for all budgets, and mapped the Governing Board representatives evenly across the tiers.